Brian Bennett: Early career

 He then became a member of Marty Wilde's Wildcats in 1959.
 After a successful period with the Wildcats, during which he appeared on their instrumental record without Wilde (recorded as the Krew Kats), "Trambone", he backed Tommy Steele for some of his London stage performances.

 The Shadows

 In October 1961 he joined Cliff Richard and the Shadows as the replacement for Tony Meehan.
-The Shadows were known for their instrumental songs, mainly; Apache (1960), F.B.I.
-(1961), Wonderful Land (1962), and Foot Tapper (1963), among many others.
-The band split up briefly between 1968 and 1973, but was reformed by Marvin, Welch and Bennett.
+The Shadows were known for their instrumental songs, mainly; "Apache" (1960), "F.B.I."
+(1961), "Wonderful Land" (1962), and "Foot Tapper" (1963), among many others.